SovnSkyrim/AmongSovngardesStars/Plans.md

 **What I MIGHT add:**

- -New Animation or New Animation Replacers -Playerhomes
+ - New Animation or New Animation Replacers

- -Followers
+ - Playerhomes
+ - Followers

- -NPCs in general
+ - NPCs in general

- -Quest (Must be linked to LotD)
+ - Quest (Must be linked to LotD)

- -Armors and Weapons
+ - Armors and Weapons

- -New City Overhauls
+ - New City Overhauls

- -Weather mods and ENB selection
+ - Weather mods and ENB selection

- -New Retexture that I prefer
+ - New Retexture that I prefer

 **What I WILL NOT DO (or shouldnt to a certain extent)**